Best and cheapest investment platform for £50,000 savings

 - As such investment platforms are also known by other names such as fund platforms, online brokers, fund supermarkets, SIPP providers or ISA providers.
 For the rest of this article we will call them investment platforms for ease

-- Over recent years more investment platforms have entered the market providing the DIY investor with a wealth of investment choice and services whilst driving down the costs involved with investing
+- Over recent years more investment platform providers have entered the market providing the DIY investor with a wealth of investment choice and services whilst driving down the costs involved with investing

 - DIY investors can now enjoy a whole range of tools together with up to the minute research, often available on their smartphone, to help improve their investment returns.
 This article sets out the cheapest investment platforms and the best investment platforms (as they are not necessarily the same)